Equanox/gotron/README.md

 # Gotron
-A boilerplate for cross-platform golang desktop applications using electron as Gui.
+A boilerplate for cross-platform Golang desktop applications using Electron as Gui.

 ## Run
 **golang**, **nodejs** and **npm** should be available on your system.